jouellnyc/Porsche_L9110/README.md

 ![image](https://github.com/user-attachments/assets/9a03f0df-8a50-451f-af51-b6fd3ca48e7a)

-Try to keeep the IR sensor toward the edge, so it is more likely to receive the IR beam and not be hidden:
+Try to keep the IR sensor toward the edge, so it is more likely to receive the IR beam and not be hidden:

 **IR Receiver Connections**